Everything You Need to Know About Puppy Formula

 It’s important to not overfeed the puppy as it can cause pneumonia and diarrhea.
 You can judge whether or not a puppy has had enough to eat by the shape of its belly.
 If your pup’s belly resembles that of a pleasantly plump pear, then put the bottle away.
 This means they are full and should not be fed for another 2-3 hours.

-Also, while feeding, be sure that the pup is flipped over on his or her tummy.
+Also, while feeding, you should flip your pup over on his or her tummy.
 Feeding a puppy in any other position could cause improper consumption and additional complications.

 Last, but certainly not least, don’t forget to burp your pup.
 Much like a human baby, puppies can develop colic if they ingest air along with their formula.
 Once you are done feeding the puppy, simply place its tummy against your shoulder and gently pat its back to eliminate any air bubbles and decrease the likelihood that your puppy will experience complications.

-Although it’s called “puppy” formula, this nutrient rich supplement can be great for dogs of all ages.
+Although we call it “puppy” formula, this nutrient rich supplement is great for dogs of all ages.
 Even the best grain-free dog food cannot provide all of the necessary nutrients for every dog at every stage in their life.
 That is why many dog owners supplement their canine companions’ food throughout their lives.

 Additionally, puppy formula is actually great for pregnant and nursing mothers.
 While caring for their babies, mothers are under quite a lot of stress.
 They require more nutrients than other dogs as they have to pass it on to their puppies from their own bodies.
 Milk formula intended for puppies can also be great for aging dogs who might need extra nutrients to maintain healthy bones, muscles, and skin as they transition to senior status.